MukhteshPendem/NinjaTask/README.md

 How to configure ....

-1. Go to docker compose file and review the port and chnage it if needed as per your available ports
+1. Go to docker compose file and review the port and change it if needed as per your available ports

-2. Make sure to chnage the db credentials aswell as the springboot config settings
+2. Make sure to change the db credentials aswell as the springboot config settings

 3. use docker-compose up --build